-Fall 2021 graduate admissions cycle is now open!
+Fall 2024 graduate admissions application now open.

 UCLA Graduate Admissions